rightkick/Notes/kubernetes/Kubernetes-Getting-Started.md

 - You can append `-w` at you `kubectl` commands to watch/follow the output.
 - Most commands have a short version for less typing.
 Example: `kubectl get ns`
 - Update your shell aliases to map `k` -> `kubectl`.
+- Append at your .bashrc to enable bash completion for kubectl commands: `source <(kubectl completion bash)`
 - Use `netshoot` container to learn/troubleshoot networking.
 Exec into it as below:
 ```
 kubectl exec -it <netshoot_pod> -c netshoot -- /bin/sh